Genarito/algorithms/README.md

 ## Acknowledgements

-Obviously the authors of the papers and proyects.
+Obviously the authors of the papers and projects.
 All the credits are for them.